This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-The purpose of an infant skull fracture lawsuit is to obtain justice and compensation if a baby was injured due to medical mistakes.
+The purpose of an infant skull fracture lawsuit is to obtain justice and compensation if a baby is born injured due to medical malpractice.
 In some instances, a fracture can happen without anyone to blame.
-In other cases, though, a healthcare provider’s negligent medical errors cause a newborn skull fracture.
+In other cases, a healthcare provider’s negligent mistakes cause a newborn skull fracture.

 Get Matched with a Leading Birth Injury Attorney in Your Area